Granny's Homemade Mayonnaise

 Mayonnaise can also be used as a base for various dips and dressings.
 By adding different herbs, spices, and flavorings, you can transform basic mayonnaise into a gourmet sauce.
 For instance, add garlic and you have aioli, add chipotle peppers and you have a spicy, smoky dip, or add herbs like dill or parsley for a fresh, vibrant dressing.

-For a complete homemade experience, consider serving Mayonnaise with other homemade favorites.
+For a complete homemade mayonnaise experience, consider serving mayo with other homemade favorites.
 It's a perfect accompaniment to a grilled chicken sandwich, adding a creamy contrast to the smoky, charred chicken.
 It's also a great addition to a fresh garden salad, providing a rich, tangy dressing that elevates the fresh vegetables.
 Or use it as a dip for crispy french fries, adding a creamy, tangy element that complements the salty, crispy fries perfectly.

 Mayonnaise is also a fantastic base for creating your own unique sauces and dressings.
 By adding different herbs, spices, and flavorings, you can transform this simple condiment into a gourmet sauce that's perfect for your dishes.
 Whether you're making a spicy chipotle mayo for a gourmet burger, a tangy herb dressing for a salad, or a robust garlic aioli for dipping, homemade mayonnaise is the perfect starting point.